mwc360/mwc360.github.io/_posts/2024-03-22-Decoding-Delta-Lake-Compatibility-Between-Fabric-and-Databricks.md

 | Variant Type               | No                                  | No                           | Yes                              |
 | Type Widening              | No                                  | No                           | Yes                              |

-> †† Databricks currently enables V2 Checkpoints by default when using Liquid Clustering.
+> †† Databricks enables V2 Checkpoints by default when using Liquid Clustering.
 However, Liquid Clustering by itself is a writer table protocol and not a reader protocol, that means we can drop V2 Checkpoints after enabling Liquid Clustering to allow Fabric Runtimes prior to 1.3 to read from Liquid Clustered tables.
 This not a straightforward process, see [how to drop V2 Checkpoints](#How-to-Drop-V2-Checkpoints).

 ### Dropping Table Features to Enable Read OR Write Compatibility
 There are currently two Delta table features that can be dropped: